bcleonard/el7_rpmbuild/README.md

 ```sh
 /data/rpmbuild/LOGS
 ```

+### Troubleshooting
-You should be able to determine what went wrong with the build in the log file.
+You should be able to determine what went wrong with the build by reviewing the log file.